jsome635/jsome635.github.io/essays/javascript1.md

 ## Thoughts on Athletic Software Engineering

-Even though it is only the second week of the Spring semester, I am begining to feel the stress that comes.
-However
+Even though it is only the second week of the Spring semester, I am beginning to feel the stress that comes with this style of learning.
+Between other classes, projects, commuting, and personal life, it is difficult to do everything that I would like to.
+However, I do enjoy this learning style and hope that it will work out in the end.
+This method of learning makes sense to me, what good will listening to a professor talk about code do for me?